-Among the earliest theories behind skin needling started with tattooing in the early 1990's, where tattoo guns were used without ink to treat post surgical scars.
-Using these advancements, Dr Des Fernandes, invented and pioneered the first ever skin needling roller for treating wrinkles and introduced it to a stunned World at the International Society of Aesthetic Plastic Surgery (ISAPS) congress in Taipei in 1996.
+The earliest theories behind skin needling started with tattooing in the early 1990's.
+Tattoo guns were used without ink to treat surgical scars.
+Using these advancements, Dr Des Fernandes, invented and pioneered the first ever skin-needling roller for treating wrinkles, introducing a stunned world at the International Society of Aesthetic Plastic Surgery (ISAPS) Congress in Taipei in 1996.

-Having identified that tattoo needles were not deep enough, and in some cases the needle holes were too close together, he developed a roller fitted with 3mm-long needles to penetrate the skin safely and effectively.
-Since his significant invention, the practice of skin needling has grown dramatically with skin clinics offering the procedure as well as a variety of at-home devices on the market.
-There have been many others who have tried their best to replicate his devices worldwide, however Dr Des continues to be at the forefront of this skin treatment.
+Identifying that tattoo needles were not deep enough, in some cases the needle holes were too close together, he developed a roller fitted with 3mm-long needles to penetrate the skin safely and effectively.
+Since this invention, the practice of skin needling has grown dramatically with skin clinics offering the procedure and at-home devices gaining prominence in the market.
+There have been many others who have tried to replicate his devices, worldwide, however Dr Des continues to be at the forefront of this skin treatment.